Relearning Spanish When You Grew Up Around It but Never Spoke It

 This stage can last years.
 Family members adjust.
 Conversations move on.
 Life does not yet demand full participation.

-The Emotional Cost of Understanding Spanish but Not Speaking It
+The Emotional Impact of Understanding Spanish but Not Being Able to Speak It

 Over time, the gap becomes harder to ignore.